10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 2. Prague Castle

-The sprawling complex includes St. Vitus Cathedral, Golden Lane, and the Old Royal Palace, each offering distinct photo opportunities.
+The sprawling complex features St. Vitus Cathedral, Golden Lane, and the Old Royal Palace, all providing different perspectives to capture.

 Best Angle: